Flash3388/FlashLib/README.md

 You can find the binary files in the `build/libs` folder.
 Flashboard distribution folder is in `build/flashboard` ready to be used.
 To run flashboard, run `run.bat` for windows or `run` for linux which are located in the distribution folder.

+The HAL binaries are located under `build/{HAL NAME}/libs`.
+Each HAL builds a shared library and a static library.

 ## Code Of Conduct